 The testers praised the Monster 88's excellent performance on groomers.
-They described it as "a good frontside ski" that is calm, grippy, and especially happy in short turns.
-The ski is accessible and “easy to control.”
+They described it as "a good frontside ski" that is easy to control, grippy, and especially happy in short turns.
+The ski is accessible and “easy to handle.”...
+Read on

 While the Enforcer 100 regularly shines in the All-Mountain Back category, the Enforcer 93 lagged behind the competitors in the All-Mountain Front category.